Getting Into Consulting With a Low GPA (2026)

 How Important Is GPA for Students?

 If you are applying as an undergraduate, MBA, or advanced degree student, GPA is very important.
-Recruiters scanning your resume will look at four things first:
+Recruiters scanning your resume look at four things first: your school, your GPA, the companies you have worked at, and your leadership positions.

-Since GPA is one of the first things scanned, a low number can get your application removed before anyone reads the rest.
 According to Glassdoor data, the average GPA of accepted consulting interns at top firms is 3.6 or higher.

+Since GPA is one of the first data points scanned, a low number can get your application removed before anyone reads the rest.
+This is especially true at target schools where firms receive hundreds of applications per opening.

 How Important Is GPA for Working Professionals?